-It’s the day to make sticky rice cake and replace an old set of New Year’s Painting, couplet and Door God pictures with the new ones.
+It’s the day to make sticky rice cake and replace an old set of New Year’s Painting, couplets and Door God pictures with the new ones.

-There are strict rules governing how couplets should be created: each corresponding character in the first and the second lines must contain same grammatical properties (like both being noun or verb) and reflect an opposite, echoing or complementary meaning, with the last characters have the same rhythm.
+There are strict rules governing how couplets should be created: each corresponding character in the first and the second lines must contain the same grammatical properties (like both being nouns or verbs) and reflect an opposite, echoing, or complementary meaning, with the last characters having the same rhythm.

-But it was during the Ming Dynasty (1368 – 1644) when the door couplet has been formally called spring couplet for its association to Spring Festival (Chinese New Year) and displaying the couplet at the front of house became a fashion under the earnest promotions of the Ming emperors.
+But it was during the Ming Dynasty (1368 – 1644) when the door couplet has been formally called spring couplet for its association with Spring Festival (Chinese New Year) and displaying the couplet at the front of houses became a fashion under the earnest promotions of the Ming emperors.

-In Chinese literature training, learning how to compose couplets is often used as a warm up exercise to study other more sophisticated literature forms, such as classic Chinese poem (律诗) and rhythmic essay (骈文).
+In Chinese literature training, learning how to compose couplets is often used as a warm-up exercise to study other more sophisticated literature forms, such as classic Chinese poems (律诗) and rhythmic essays (骈文).

 Lunar Dec 29: